Ned Bellavance

 The syntax to reference a variable is [.code]var.<name_label>[.code], making our reference [.code]var.azure_region[.code].
 Go ahead and add the complete [.code]azure_region[.code] variable block to your [.code]main.tf[.code] file and update the [.code]location[.code] argument for the resource group.

 We may also want to get some information out of our Terraform code.
-We can do that with output values, which are defined using- any guesses?- an output configuration block.
+We can do that with output variables, which are defined using- any guesses?- an output configuration block.

 Let's say that we would like to get the public IP address of our container instance once the resource is created.
 We can do that by defining an output block like this: